DHS says voting machine problems in Georgia, NY, Missouri aren't cyberattacks

 DHS officials maintained these were typical challenges with election technology

 Voting machine problems Tuesday in Spalding County in Georgia and Rochester, N.Y., were being monitored by the U.S. Department of Homeland Security, officials said.
+They urged the public to be wary and patient.

 DHS officials maintained these were typical challenges with election technology and there was no indication of malicious activity.